falconry/falcon/docs/user/tutorial-asgi.rst

     docker run -p 6379:6379 redis

-* Considering Redis is installed on the machine, one could also try `pifpaf <https://github.com/jd/pifpaf>`_ for spinning up Redis just temporarily for ``uvicorn``::
+* Assuming Redis is installed on the machine, one could also try `pifpaf <https://github.com/jd/pifpaf>`_ for spinning up Redis just temporarily for ``uvicorn``::